mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws-advanced/index.md

 ---
 layout: layout.pug
-title: Configuring DC/OS on AWS using the Universal Installer
+title: Advanced Guide for DC/OS on AWS using the Universal Installer
-excerpt:  Customization Guide for DC/OS on AWS using the Universal Installer
+excerpt: Configuring your DC/OS installation on AWS using the Universal Installer
 navigationTitle: Advanced AWS
 menuWeight: 1
 ---